How Much Should You Charge for Freelance Writing?

 I found this same thing written over and over again on every freelance writing site – every writer has a specific place in the freelance writing arena, and hence the different prices.
 Well that is just horse shit, if you think you are good at what you do you ask for what you think you deserve.

+If the client is luring you in by saying how much he would want to work with you and he would try to increase your rates in the future, don’t listen to him.
 The only reason you should listen to him is when you actually like the project and you really want to write about the particular topic.

 Lure the client in and let him know how dedicated you are, let him know you are a great writer and he won’t regret hiring you.